BlueJayXRStudio/InfiniteTree/README.md

 >>> - Priority queue for easy task prioritization in sequence nodes,
 >>> - Machine/Deep Learning policies such as those used for PPO (training is "expensive", but reusability of behavior makes reinforcement learning highly viable),
 >>> - Behavior nodes can be used to build a decision tree/graph with which we can run Dijkstra's algorithm for arbitrary cost optimization (GOAP),
->> - Behaviors are fully interpretable,
+>> - Behaviors are fully interpretable and traceable through OOP,
 >> - Behaviors can act as a Turing complete behavior tree node or a state in a finite state machine,
 > - Main tree can drive a full suite of standard behavior tree composites and decorators in an extremely compact and reproducible form,
 >> - Approximate lines of code in .Net/C#: